yandex-ui/stylobate-islands-starter/README.md

 npm install
 ```

 And you're ready to go!
-You'll have `style.styl` with everything set up, so you can begin to write your code using Stylobate and its Islands skin.
+In `s` directory you'll have `style.styl` with everything set up, so you can begin to write your code using Stylobate and its Islands skin.

 When you edited `style.styl`, just write